 If you’re planning to visit Nicaragua during the wet season, here are some pros to consider:

-1. Pleasant weather
+Pleasant weather with offshore winds

-May marks the beginning of the rainy season which typically brings down the temperature, so you’ll experience slightly cooler weather during this period.
+May marks the beginning of the rainy season, which typically brings down the temperature, so you’ll experience slightly cooler weather during this period.
 It also provides much-needed relief from the hot and humid weather.

-2. Fewer crowds
+Fewer crowds

-3. Cheaper flights and hotels
+Cheaper flights and hotels

-4. Nature at its best
+Nature at its best

 During the wet season, the surrounding landscape becomes incredibly lush and green.
 The country’s forested areas shine in vibrant hues across nature’s spectrum.